roaked/roaked.github.io/content/docs/code/uav/discrete-controller-design.md

 ### 3.1.
 Linear Quadratic Regulator

-[In the preceding phase](https://ricardochin.com/docs/2code/1drone/_index3/#5-linear-quadratic-regulator), I presnted and executed the LQR in the continuous domain.
+[In the preceding phase](https://ricardochin.com/docs/code/uav/continuous-controller-design/#5-linear-quadratic-regulator), I presented and executed the LQR in the continuous domain.
 Now, in this phase of the project, the discrete iteration of the LQR was implemented.
 The LQR inherently seeks an optimal controller capable of striking a balance between performance and minimizing actuation.
 It achieves this by aiming to minimize the discrete version of the performance index.

 {{< katex display >}}
 J = \int_{0}^{\infty} (x^T(t)Qx(t) + u^T(t)Ru(t)) \, dt
 {{< /katex >}}

-Similar to the [approach in the continuous domain](https://ricardochin.com/docs/2code/1drone/_index3/#5-linear-quadratic-regulator), matrix Q penalizes state deviations from zero, while matrix R penalizes significant actuations.
+Similar to the [approach in the continuous domain](https://ricardochin.com/docs/code/uav/continuous-controller-design/#5-linear-quadratic-regulator), matrix Q penalizes state deviations from zero, while matrix R penalizes significant actuations.
 However, previously, the LQR values were primarily optimized for step responses, whereas, in this phase, the optimization targeted trajectory following, commencing with the straightforward square trajectory.
 Employing a trial-and-error method, the following values were selectedfor each subsystem:

 {{< katex display >}}
 Q_{\text{vertical}} = \begin{bmatrix}